Effect of Gravitational Waves on Yang-Mills condensates: Vector Decomposition of YM Gauge Field

-If we change the initial value of condensate or coupling constant, we find that the point where the decreasing nature of the condensate happens also changes.
-This is shown in Figs. (\ref{fig:Udiffic}) \& (\ref{fig:Udiffg}).
-We can observe that the decreasing behavior for different coupling constants and different initial conditions is happening around the same time.
+If we change the initial value of condensate or coupling constant, we find that the point ($T_0$) where the condensate amplitude starts decaying also changes.
+This is shown in Fig. (\ref{fig:Udifficg}).
+If we keep increasing the initial value of condensate while keeping the coupling constant the same, the delay decay time decreases.
+If we keep the initial value of condensate to be constant while increasing the coupling constant, then also the delay decay time decreases.
 Since the Eqs. (\ref{eq:chi1}) \& (\ref{eq:chi2}) are coupled, one can see that either one of the transverse modes will be generated even if the other mode is zero.
-Also, these Eqs. (\ref{eq:chi1}) \& (\ref{eq:chi2}) contain a term ($g_{ym}^2 U \Phi^1 \Phi^2$) independent of transverse modes, this means we can generate the transverse modes even if they were zero initially as long as condensate and longitudinal modes are nonzero.
-From Eqs. (\ref{eq:phi1} \& \ref{eq:phi2}), one can see that the longitudinal modes can be generated by the presence of the condensate $U(t)$ alone.
-This is a result of the self-interactions of the YM fields.
+Also, these Eqs. (\ref{eq:chi1}) \& (\ref{eq:chi2}) contain a term ($g_{ym}^2 U \Phi_1 \Phi_2$) independent of transverse modes, this means we can generate the transverse modes even if they were zero initially as long as condensate and longitudinal modes are nonzero.